Allow keys action

-The allow keys action is used in processing rules to preserve any keys that match a specified regular expression, and remove all other keys.
+The allow keys processing rule preserves any keys that match a specified regular expression, and remove all other keys.

-For an action with the opposite effect, see block keys.
+For processing rule with the opposite effect, see block keys.

 Configuration parameters